IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Public education and  Awareness raising
-States have an obligation to educate the public about their human rights.
+States have an obligation to educate the public, including men and boys, about their human rights.

 School curricular should include education on equality and non-discrimination.
 Such education should be non-discriminatory and treat men's rights as equally important as women's rights.
 Significant issues for both men's and women's rights should be included.